-Investing in the Training and Career of employees
+Investing in the Training and Career of Employees

 An employee stays if he or she feels that a career is at stake by moving out.
-Also, pay raise, promotions, better training, educational programmes and employee schemes all play a crucial part in retaining employees.
+Also, pay raises, promotions, better training, educational programmes and employee schemes all play a crucial part in retaining employees.